ShindouAris/Backend_yt-dlp/Readme.md

 -   **`SECRET_PRODUCTION_KEY`**: This is your API's master key for protected endpoints.
 Keep it secret and make it strong, especially in production.
 The defaults are for convenience, not security.
 -   **API Docs in Production**: If `DEVELOPMENT` is `false` (recommended for production), the API docs at `/docs`, `/redoc`, and `/openapi.json` are disabled for security.
 Set `DEVELOPMENT=true` locally to view them.
--   **`cookies.txt`**: Still vital for accessing content requiring login or bypassing bot checks.
-Cookies expire, so update `cookies.txt` periodically.
+-   **`cookie.txt`**: Still vital for accessing content requiring login or bypassing bot checks.
+Cookie may expire, so update `cookie.txt` if you can't download anymore.
 -   **`downloads` Folder**: Ephemeral storage.
 Files are auto-deleted (default 5 mins).
 -   **CORS Origins**: Update `allow_origins` in `backendv2.py` if your frontend is on a different domain.